Included in your ticket to the temporary exhibition or the Permanent Collection.

 Antonio de Pereda, Two Figures at a Kitchen Table

 6 June - 8 October 2017

-A masterpiece of seventeenth century Spanish still life brought to the public from the private apartments at Penrhyn Castle (National Trust, Gwynedd, Wales) will be on display.
-A contemporary of Velazquez, Perada is one of the finest still life painters of the Spanish Golden Age and his painting is filled with exquisite details, which visitors will be able to enjoy at close quarters.
+A masterpiece of seventeenth-century Spanish still life brought to the public from the private apartments at Penrhyn Castle (National Trust, Gwynedd, Wales) will be on display.
+A contemporary of Velazquez, Pereda is one of the finest still life painters of the Spanish Golden Age and his painting is filled with exquisite details, which visitors will be able to enjoy at close quarters.